 A simple diffused on-camera flash works as a fill light.
-It eliminates under eye shadows and adds a sparkle or catch light to the eye.
+It eliminates under-eye shadows and adds a sparkle to the eye.

 The light is coming from the same direction as the camera.
 This means that there are few shadows.
 If you soften the light, these can flatter imperfections like bumps and wrinkles in the skin.